Weather with You: Certifications

+Release history

 Cover versions and live performances

 In 2001, Neil and Tim Finn performed the song during the week-long concert series that was captured on the CD/DVD 7 Worlds Collide.

 In 2006, Jimmy Buffett covered "Weather with You" and used it as the namesake for his album Take the Weather with You.

-In 2009, a re-recorded version featuring Tim, Neil, and Liam Finn appeared on the Tim Finn retrospective North, South, East, West...Anthology.
+In 2009, a re-recorded version featuring Tim, Neil and Liam Finn appeared on the Tim Finn retrospective North, South, East, West...Anthology.

 In 2011, a recording by Hollie Smith was included on the compilation album They Will Have Their Way.

 In 2015, the song was included in the soundtrack of the film Everest (2015).